Jasetet/Election_Analysis/README.md

 ## Summary
 The analysis of the election show that:
-There were 369,711 total votes cast in the election The candidates were:\
+There were 369,711 total votes cast in the election.\
+The candidates were:\
 Charles Casper Stockham\
 Diana DeGette\